maxproske/learn-supply-chain-security/README.md

 - **NIST SP 800** is a US enterprise risk-management guidance for security handbooks.
 - **CycloneDX** and **SPDX** are **SBOM** (Software Bill Of Materials) formats recommended in CISA.
 - **sigstore** and **cosign** are keyless artifact signing.
+- **OIDC providers** are the "Log in with Google/GitHub" of online identity built on OAuth 2.0.
 - **in-toto** is a CNCF Graduated supply chain **attestation** framework.
 - **Attestation** is a file format that contains metadata about what happens inside of a build.
 "The build input was: this repo, this commit, this make command, and got this binary with this hash."
 - **Trivy** (Aqua), **Scout** (Docker), and **Grype** (Anchore, used by Chainguard because for false positive bias) are dependency/image scanners.